-EXO’s Chen announces solo comeback with ‘Last Scene’ later this month
+EXO’s Chen returns with third solo mini-album 'Last Scene'

-EXO vocalist Chen will soon be making a solo return with his third mini-album ‘Last Scene’.
+EXO vocalist Chen has made a comeback with his third solo record ‘Last Scene’, along with a sombre music video of its title track.

-- READ MORE: HallyuPopFest London 2022 review: K-pop festival’s UK debut suffers some hiccups but emerges triumphant
+On November 14 at 6PM KST, the EXO singer unveiled his third solo album ‘Last Scene’, led by the single of the same name.
+At the same time, Chen also dropped a heart-wrenching visual for the track starring Squid Game‘s Park Hae-soo.

-On October 11 at Midnight KST, the idol announced via EXO’s official Twitter account that he would soon be releasing his third solo mini-album, along with an abstract drawing of a person sitting between a field and a forest.
-Titled ‘Last Scene’, the record is due out on October 31 at 6PM KST.
+In the video, Park drives through the night in tears as he thinks of a former love interest, eventually arriving at a beach as the sun begins to rise.
+“You say your goodbyes, I just listen / First time seeing this scene, it’ll be our last,” croons Chen in the piano-led ballad.

-‘Last Scene’ will mark Chen’s first comeback since being discharged from two years of military service earlier this year.
+‘Last Scene’ marks Chen’s first comeback since being discharged from two years of military service earlier this year.
 While the singer had released a handful of OSTs for K-dramas shortly before and after his enlistment, his last official solo comeback had been his October 2019 mini-album ‘Dear My Dear’.

 That record, which was led by the single ‘Shall We?’, came just six months after his debut mini-album ‘April, and a Flower’, was released earlier that same year.